Russia: No survivors in passenger plane crash — reports | DW | 06.07.2021

 The Russian Emergencies Ministry launched a search for the missing aircraft involving at least two helicopters and ground crews were also involved while rescue workers were standing by.
 Russian state news agency RIA reports several ships are en route to the crash site.

-The twin-engine turboprop Antonov An-26 was flying from Petropavlovsk-Kamchatsky to Palana on the Kamchatka Peninsula.
+The twin-engine turboprop Antonov An-26 was flying from the regional capital Petropavlovsk-Kamchatsky to Palana on the Kamchatka Peninsula.

 Contact was lost when the plane failed to make a scheduled call-in nine kilometers (5.5 miles) from the airport in Palana, just 10 minutes prior to its scheduled landing.

-Russian news agency Interfax reports the plane may have crashed into the side of a cliff in low visibility conditons.
+Russian news agency Interfax reports the plane may have crashed into the side of a cliff in low visibility conditions.

 The plane belonged to a company called Kamchatka Aviation Enterprise.
 The Emergencies Ministry said the mayor of the local government in Palana, Olga Mokhireva, was on board.